 I wanted him to mentor me because of the humility I observed in his life.

 If you didn’t know he was successful — you would have never known it from him.

 Humility is a desired, but often neglected characteristic of good, servant leadership.
-The more we promote ourselves online, the more I’m afraid humility is being forgotten.
-As one who has an online presence, I consistently sense God reminding me that I’ve been on the bottom and I can return there.
+It seems in the day of platform-building and social media the more we promote ourselves online, the more the characteristic of humility is being forgotten and certainly is less celebrated.
+(As one who has an online presence, I consistently sense God reminding me that I’ve been on the bottom and I can return there.)

 Pride is a struggle for many leaders (author included), but we must strive to bring humility to our leadership roles.

 What is humility in leadership?
 What are some characteristics of a humble leader?